 Workers can collectively organise action and have a safe, effective channel for complaints.

 Effective process for addressing child and forced labour; and timely resolution of workplace violations.

 Sustainable fibres including organic and recycled are chosen, guided by an environmental impact assessment.

 Commitment and strategy to reduce GHG emissions by 50 per cent by 2030 or a Science Based Target

-Want a copy of the Ethical Fashion Guide or Ethical Fashion Report?
-Download the digital version for yourself or order physical copies for your school or church group now.
+Download the digital version of the Ethical Fashion Guide and Ethical Fashion Report, or order physical copies for your school or church group.

 Download your copy to discover the attitudes and beliefs of the Australian consumer towards ethical fashion consumption.

 With its mission to end poverty, Baptist World Aid Australia has published the Ethical Fashion Guide since 2013.
 As one of Australia’s leading publications on ethical fashion, the Ethical Fashion Guide helps consumers make better choices based on thorough data from almost 100 companies representing more than 400 brands.